H-1B Visa Lawyer in San Francisco

 An H-1B visa allows a company in the United States to temporarily employ foreign workers.
 In order to qualify for an H-1B visa, the individual must work in an occupation that requires highly specialized knowledge.
 The individual must also have a related bachelor's degree or higher, or its equivalent.
 The attorney at The Law Office of Zhang have years of experience in helping individuals file their visa petitions.

-Learn how our attorneys can help you with your H-1B visa by calling (415) 761-2732.
-Our San Francisco lawyer also speaks Mandarin and serves Spanish speakings clients upon request.
+Learn how our attorneys can help you with your H-1B visa.
+Contact us online or call (415) 761-2732.
+Our San Francisco visa lawyer also speaks Mandarin and serves Spanish speaking clients upon request.

 Filing an H-1B Visa Petition